jsenv/https-local/README.md

 127.0.0.1 *.localhost
 ```

-If you prefer to automate how your hostnames are added to your hosts file enable _tryToRegisterHostnames_ and the hosts file will be updated for you.
+It is possible to automate the update of hosts file using _tryToRegisterHostnames_.

 ```js
 import { requestCertificateForLocalhost } from "@jsenv/https-localhost"